AI in Public Sector

 AI Act and Public Sector: Compliance for German Government

-Government AI faces some of the strictest requirements under the AI Act.
+Government AI faces some of the strictest requirements under the EU AI Act compliance overview.
 When the state uses AI to make decisions about citizens, fundamental rights are directly at stake.
 Many public sector applications are explicitly high-risk.

 German public authorities need to approach AI with particular care.